ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 #Runtime Verification for Business Processes utilizing the Blockchain

-Scientific research on the topic of runtime verification for business process choreographies is conducted at the [Distributed Systems Group](http://www.infosys.tuwien.ac.at/) at TU Vienna.
+Scientific research on the topic of runtime verification for business process choreographies is conducted at the [Distributed Systems Group](http://www.infosys.tuwien.ac.at/) (DSG) at TU Vienna.
 During the course of this research, a prototype framework was created which utilizes the Bitcoin Blockchain as independent shared trust basis.
 Furthermore, this prototype was tested in an evaluation.